1.15

 Overview

 Ancestry is a gem that allows rails ActiveRecord models to be organized as a tree structure (or hierarchy).
-It employs the materialized path pattern which allows operations to be performed efficiently.
+It employs the materialized path pattern — one column, no extra tables, single-query reads.
+Benchmarks show it outperforms alternatives on most single-node operations.

 Features